trek10inc/serverless-graph/README.md

 **Note:** Serverless *v1.x.x* or higher is required.

 ### Get Started
-* cd into your new plugin and run:
+* cd into serverless-graph and run:
 ```
 npm link
 ```